OuhscBbmc/REDCapR/vignettes/BasicREDCapROperations.md

 ### Additional Returned Information
 The examples above have shown only the resulting `data.frame`, by specifying `$data` at the end of the call.
 However, more is available to those wanting additional information, such as
  1. The `data` object has the `data.frame`, as in the previous examples.
- 1. The `raw_text` returned by the REDCap API.
-This might display helpful error messages, in the event something went wrong.
+ 1. The `success` boolean value indicates if `redcap_read_oneshot` believes the operation completed as intended.
+ 1. The `status_codes` is a collection of [http status codes](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes), separated by semicolons.
+There is one code for each batch attempted.
+ 1. The `outcome_messages`: A collection of human readable strings indicating the operations' semicolons.
+There is one code for each batch attempted.
+In an unsuccessful operation, it should contain diagnostic information.
  1. The `records_collapsed` field passed to the API.
 This shows which record subsets, if any, were requested.
  1. The `fields_collapsed` fields passed to the API.
 This shows which field subsets, if any, were requested.
  1. The `elapsed_seconds` measures the duration of the call.
- 1. The `outcome_message` has the number of rows and columns read in a successful operation.
-In an unsuccessful operation, it should contain diagnostic information.
- 1. The `success` boolean value indicates if `redcap_read_oneshot` believes the operation completed as intended.

 ```r